LukePappa/Ourism/new.md

 Being is all that it is.
 It transcends everything and is everything.
-Abiding as it is all one must do.
+To abide as it is all one must do.